BLOC-1 subunit 6

+BLOC-1 subunit 6 (also called Pallidin) is a protein that in humans is encoded by the BLOC1S6 gene (previously PLDN).
+This protein is part of Biogenesis of lysosome-related organelles complex 1 (BLOC-1), which is a protein complex which is involved in the biogenesis of the lysosome-related organelles (LROs) like dense granules and melanosomes.

 Function

 The protein encoded by this gene may play a role in intracellular vesicle trafficking.
 It interacts with Syntaxin 13 which mediates intracellular membrane fusion.
 Several alternatively spliced transcript variants of this gene have been described, but the full-length nature of some of these variants has not been determined.

 Interactions

 PLDN has been shown to interact with: